rwxrob/zet/20211204184513/README.md

 ## Programming

 1. Polyglot Programming: Go, JavaScript, Python (8 weeks)
 1. Head-First C
+1. DSL and Data Development (not data science)
 1. Assembly for Microcontrollers
+1. Kubernetes Applications Development

 ## Projects: Build Portfolio of Proof You Can Do the Work